rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/vision/vision-deploy-model.md

 # Deploy a vision AI model to a device

+Follow this guide to deploy an existing vision model to your Project Santa Cruz devkit.

 ## Prerequisites

 * Project Santa Cruz Development Kit with the Azure Eye SoM connected.